05nelsonm/Android_Sprint8Challenge_CongressDebug/README.md

 ## Go Further

 After you finish with these requirements, spend the rest of the time improving coverage on your unit tests, improving the UI tests and improving overall performance.

+## Bug Log
+-clicking on a card resulted in a crash with error reported 'at com.lambdaschool.congressdata.DetailsActivity.onCreate(DetailsActivity.kt:52)'

+-Names listed are not capitalized and first name is not appended with a space

+-Layout files contained incorrect tools:context values